Clinical Studies on DOG StreamZ

 Although this study provides significant evidence to support the competing and active dogs within the study, the data collected clearly shows the impact an increase in mobility could provide to all dogs of any age.”

-Note; this study, although controlled under clinical conditions, does not represent ‘clinical proof’.
+Note; this study, although controlled under clinical conditions, was not peer-reviewed and as such does not represent ‘clinical proof’.